AgendaData/Google-data-Analytics-Capstone-Project-1/README.md

 _____________
 ## Project Description
-This is the capstone project on Google data analytics course on cousera and the project Analyses a bike company and the behaviour of its different users and why they do.
+This is the capstone project on Google data analytics course on cousera and the project analyzed a bike company and the behavioural pattern of its different users and why they do.